 Dikembe Mutombo, a Hall of Fame player and tireless advocate, dies at 58 from brain cancer

-Dikembe Mutombo, a Basketball Hall of Famer who was one of the best defensive players in NBA history and a longtime global ambassador for the game, died Monday after a battle with brain cancer, the league announced.
+Dikembe Mutombo, a Basketball Hall of Famer who was one of the best defensive players in NBA history and a longtime global ambassador for the game, died Monday from brain cancer, the league announced.
 He was 58.

 His family revealed two years ago that he was undergoing treatment in Atlanta for a brain tumor.
 The NBA said he died surrounded by his family.